mano-at-sdsc/published-documentation/Home.md

 ## Creating your datapackage

 A datapackage consists of 22 tab separated value (.tsv) files populated with interrelated metadata about the data assets owned by your DCC.
 Assuming you fill all of the tables, a datapackage submission will make your data searchable by concepts such as anatomical location, species, assay type, and other similar terms that are useful to researchers who are looking for new datasets.
 This datapackage can be created at several arbitrary levels of complexity, as many of the columns and several entire tables can be left empty and still produce a valid package.
 However, search-ability in the CFDE portal is highly correlated with model completeness, and as such the Coordination Center recommends making your datapackage as complete as possible.
 The full specification for all tables is available in the [technical documentation](https://docs.nih-cfde.org/).
-See the [C2M2-Table-Summary](https://github.com/nih-cfde/published-documentation/wiki/C2M2-Table-Summary) for an abbreviated description of just the tables.
+See the [C2M2-Table-Summary](https://github.com/nih-cfde/published-documentation/wiki/C2M2-Table-Summary) for an high level description the tables.

 ## Installing the tools

 ### Helper script

+Five of the tables required by the C2M2 can be automatically generated from the other tables.
+Once you have created the other tables, run our helper script to create the anatomy, assay_type, data_type, file_format and ncbi_taxonomy tables:

+`put command here`

 ### cfde-submit